gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Fix creating multiple tables
  * Changed CRUD for tables list
  * Fix border-bottom for Fixed Columns
- * Fixed default css text in editor
+ * Fixed default CSS text in the editor
  * Fixed crud bugs
  * Fix editable fields after export
  * Fix export to PDF with multiple rows in a cell